 - Flowers always brighten up a room

-- Light some fragrant candles (helps to whisk the smell of desi food away).
+- Light some fragrant candles (helps to whisk away the smell of a desi dinner).

 Add Ons : Chatnis, Achar and Raita enhance the desi dinner experience.

 Drinks: If you decide to serve fizzy drinks, don’t forget to keep plain water also.
 All that spicy food, makes people thirsty.
 You can add some lemons, cucumbers and mint to plain water for an interesting twist.

 Dessert: For many people dessert is the highlight of the desi dinner party.
 This is a topic for a whole new blog post.
 The great thing about desserts is that most can be made a day before.
 Do keep healthier options like fruit if possible.

 Entertainment: While it is natural for any large gathering to get split into sub groups because of different interests, it is important for the host to ensure that there are no wallflowers.
 Try to engage all guests in the conversation.
 Introduce people by mentioning their interests.
 A designated person to entertain the kids usually frees up adults to enjoy the evening.
 If budget allows hire a babysitter for two hours or put on a movie for the kids.
 If it’s an adult only party, you can suggest a game like Mafia or Dumb Charades, however go with the mood of the group.

 Heating the food: Desi/South Asian food is usually best served hot.
 It’s always a challenge to keep the food warm, especially in the cold winter days.
 If you have chafing dishes, they are great for keeping the food consistently warm.
 If you don’t have enough chafing dishes, you can keep the food in pots and warm on the stove till right before serving.
 If you have an especially good looking pot you can serve right out of that!
 Be creative!